 Rubella can cause a rash and fever and will then go away.
-But if a pregnant woman gets rubella, it is very dangerous to her developing child.
+But getting rubella in pregnancy is very dangerous to the developing child.

 Vaccinating all children keeps rubella away and helps so pregnant women don’t get it.
 Also, girls who are vaccinated won’t get rubella if they become pregnant as adults.

 |Either 2 or 3 injections are needed, depending at what age the first injection is given.